orxfun/orx-parallel/docs/RelationToRayon.md

 [blog]: https://smallcultfollowing.com/babysteps/blog/2015/12/18/rayon-data-parallelism-in-rust/
 [video]: https://www.youtube.com/watch?v=gof_OEv71Aw

 Rayon is a very mature library allowing us to execute complex tasks in parallel since I do rust.

-Then why another library?
-Because it is different and simple which is fun & exciting.
+Then why another crate?
+Because it is different and simple -> that is fun & exciting.

 ### Usage

 Defining parallel computation through the iterator methods is almost identical in this crate and in rayon.
-Just as in regular iterators we love, this is an ergonomic and composable way to represent the computation.
+Just as in regular iterators we love, this is an ergonomic, composable and less error-prone way to represent the computation.

 ### Underlying Approach